 • Circuit of the palm grove and the museum of water civilization

 Your full guided tour of the city of Marrakech begins around 9 a.m.
 Your experienced guide will take you from your hotel or your Riad to discover the Medina.
-You will start by visiting the most important historic sites of the Medina of Marrakech: The Bahia Palace built in the 19th century which reflects the beauty of Moroccan architecture and then the Saadian tombs.
-After a short lunch break in a Moroccan restaurant, you will continue to the lively place of Jamaa Elfna, where the shows compete with the food stalls to attract your attention, after you will discover the Medina and explore the souks where you can see the craftsmen work on their masterpieces: leather, cooperage, carpentry, jewelry, carpets, etc. The day continues to the magnificent Majorelle gardens designed by the French painter and architect Jacques Majorelle, which contain exotic plants from around the world where bamboos, cacti, and outdoor aquariums form a magnificent work of art in this enchanting place. heart of the red city.
+You will start by visiting the most important historic sites of the Medina of Marrakech: The Bahia Palace, built in the 19th century, reflecting the beauty of Moroccan architecture and then the Saadian tombs.
+After a short lunch break in a Moroccan restaurant, you will continue to the lively place of Jamaa Elfna, where the shows compete with the food stalls to attract your attention.
+After, you will discover the Medina and explore the souks to see the craftsmen work on their masterpieces: leather, cooperage, carpentry, jewelry, carpets, etc. The day continues to the magnificent Majorelle gardens designed by the French painter and architect Jacques Majorelle, which contain exotic plants from around the world where bamboos, cacti, and outdoor aquariums form a magnificent work of art in this enchanting place.
+Heart of the red city.
 You will end your day with a circuit of the Palmeraie and pass by the water civilization museum.
-Design of cultural innovation and major attraction of the Palmeraie.
+You will be impressed by the design of cultural innovation and major attraction of the Palmeraie.

 Specification: The Best of Morocco

 Terms & Conditions